ai4mat/iemap-api/README.md

   "message": "Reply from IEMAP API at <current time and date>" }
 ```
-## Web routes documentation
-All routes are available on `/docs` or `/redoc` paths with Swagger or ReDoc.

 ## Credits
 - Sergio Ferlito ([sergio.ferlito@enea.it](sergio.ferlito@enea.it))  for the development and optimization of the API.